-We believe in a broad and balanced curriculum where all subjects are valued.
-Our intention is to equip all children with a breadth of knowledge and skills in all areas of the curriculum.
+We believe in a broad and balanced curriculum and value all subjects.
+Our aim is to equip all children with a breadth of knowledge and skills in all areas of the curriculum.

 Our curriculum will give the children opportunity to:

 - See clear links between different aspects of their learning.

 - Understand the purpose and value of their learning and its relevance to their past, present and future.

 - Experience the challenge and enjoyment of learning.

 - Develop and demonstrate their creativity

 - Develop new skills through a variety of contexts.

 - Develop a deep and rich subject knowledge.

 - Learn within a coherent and progressive framework.